jrandj/aws-security-specialty/README.md

 A CMK was used in the encryption operation.
 Then in another stage, the encrypted file needs to be decrypted with `aws kms decrypt`.
 What is true regarding the decryption command?
     * The key information does not need to be added to the command (assuming it was encrypted under a symmetric KMS key).

 1. In your organisation, the security team requires that the key material of CMKs should be generated and maintained in your own infrastructure.
-Therefore you have created key material in local servers and got it imported.
+Therefore, you have created key material in local servers and got it imported.
 Then the CMKs are used for encryption/decryption with various AWS services.
 Which configurations or operations can you perform on these CMKs?
     * Key rotation is not an option for CMKs with imported key material.
 The key material also cannot be exported outside of KMS, and a different key material cannot be imported into the same CMK.
 Key deletion can be done after a waiting period of 7 to 30 days, and key material can be manually deleted.

 1. You are working in a financial company as a DevOps engineer.
 Your organisation is CMK in KMS for several AWS services.
 For the CMK, the key material was imported as the key material needs to be maintained on-premises instead of AWS.
 According to the company rule, the key material must be rotated every year.
 How should you rotate the CMK?
     * There is no automatic rotation of key material and you cannot reimport different key material.
-You also should not delete the old CMK and create a new one, as KMS needs to decrypt data that the original CMK encrypted or it would be lost.
+You also should not delete the old CMK and create a new one, as KMS needs to decrypt data that the original CMK encrypted, or it would be lost.
 You can create a new CMK with new key material and then change the key alias using the AWS CLI.

 1. You have a Jenkins server deployed in EC2.
 One Jenkins pipeline is used to build artifacts.
 It needs to fetch some source files from an S3 bucket which is encrypted with a CUMK in KMS.
 The pipeline was working fine.
 However, it suddenly stopped working early this week.
 You have found that the Jenkins task failed to decrypt the S3 data using the CMK.
 What may be the cause of the failure?
     * It is likely that the key policy of the CMK was recently modified with a deny for the IAM role that the Jenkins EC2 instance is using.